LuisCusihuaman/relevo-static-poc/docs/UX_APP.md

 ### 1\. **Setup Phase (`daily-setup`)**

 - **Purpose**: The mandatory entry point for any clinician starting their shift.
-It configures the user's session by gathering necessary credentials and patient assignments.
+It uses the authenticated clinician's identity to configure the session with their selected unit, shift, and patient assignments.
 - **Data Flow**:
     - Initiates API calls (🔵) to fetch foundational hospital data, including lists of medical units, shift times, and available patients.
-    - Captures user input (🟡) for clinician name, credentials, and patient selection.
-This is a series of standard form submissions.
+    - Captures user input (🟡) for unit, shift, and patient selection.
+The clinician's identity is automatically established via the active authentication session.
 - **Key Components**: `DailySetup.tsx`, `PatientSelectionCard.tsx`.

 ### 2\. **Main Application Hub (`dashboard`)**